pradip676/pradip676/README.md

 <h2 align="center"> 👨‍💻 WHO AM I?</h2>
 <p align="center">
-  <samp>A Computer Science student specializing in cybersecurity, actively building skills in AWS and cloud technologies.
+  <samp>A cybersecurity student actively building skills in AWS and cloud technologies.
 Passionate about safeguarding digital infrastructure and exploring the intersection of cybersecurity and finance.
   </samp>
   <br>
 </p>